 Uniforms, strength and organization of the Romanian Army.

 On August 17, 1916 Romania settled the military alliance with the Allies which had been forced upon her, and after that instantly started to disprove the belief – nevertheless present among the great powers 50 years later – that the ally is undoubtedly superior to a neutral.
 The Allies had expected that the in excess of 500,000 men strong Romanian forces would be dispatched to the south towards Bulgaria, after which probably link up with their own troops at Salonika.

 However, Romanian territorial claims towards Bulgaria had been recently fulfilled by the Treaty of Bucharest of 1913 which had finished the 2nd Balkan War.
 In contrast, Romania nevertheless had dreams, which were termed as ‘national aspirations’, for Austro-Hungarian Transylvania.
 So, on August 27, 1916, to the consternation of Allies and Central Powers as well, Romania marched north.

-Germany, which had been expecting that the Rumanian army would procrastinate a little bit longer, was ill-placed to meet this fresh pressure: aid had been recently provided for Austria to halt the Brusilov offensive, the western Allies had been launching their Battle of the Somme simultaneously as their troops at Salonika had been starting to be way more effective.
+Germany, which had been expecting that the Romanian army would procrastinate a little longer, was ill-placed to meet this fresh pressure: aid had been recently provided for Austria to halt the Brusilov offensive, the western Allies had been launching their Battle of the Somme simultaneously as their troops at Salonika had been starting to be way more effective.

-So in the beginning the Rumanian army carried all in advance of it, taking the provincial capital of Transylvania at the beginning of September.
+So in the beginning the Romanian army carried all in advance of it, taking the provincial capital of Transylvania at the beginning of September.
 However, by solid organization and by choosing remarkable risks in scraping together reinforcements from peaceful areas of other fronts, the German high command did simply manage to master the problem.
 Falkenhayn attacked the Romanians in Transylvania, while Mackensen went through Bulgaria and attacked this new opponent from the south, driving the Romanians out of their Dobrudja region.